Explaining Bayesian Neural Networks: Explaining Bayesian Neural Networks

 Given this distribution of relevance maps $p(R | \boldsymbol{x}, \mathcal{D_{\mathrm{tr}}})$, we capture the uncertainty information of the BNN as follows:

-where $\mathcal{P}_\alpha$ is an operator computing the entry-wise (e.g. pixel-wise in case of images) percentiles.
+where $\mathcal{P}_\alpha$ is an operator computing the entry-wise (e.g. pixel-wise in the case of images) percentiles.

-High percentiles $(\alpha > 0.5)$ correspond to what we introduce as Union explanation -- a resulting relevance map consists of an accumulation of features of various relevance maps, i.e., providing information across modes of the BNN by allocating relevance to features that were considered of high importance by at least a small proportion of samples.
-In contrast to the Union explanation, small percentiles $(\alpha < 0.5)$ illustrate the intersection of features, where at least 95\% of the explanation agree on.
+High percentiles $(\alpha > 0.5)$ correspond to what we introduce as Union explanation -- a resulting relevance map consisting of an accumulation of features of various relevance maps, i.e., providing information across modes of the BNN by allocating relevance to features that were considered of high importance by at least a small proportion of samples.
+In contrast to the Union explanation, small percentiles $(\alpha < 0.5)$ illustrate the intersection of features, where at least 95\% of explanations agree.
 For visualisations, we define Union explanations with $\alpha = 0.95$ and Intersection explanations with $\alpha = 0.05$

-Furthermore, we introduce UAI$_{\alpha}^{+}$, as the uncertainty information of the BNN relating to positive class attributions only:
+Furthermore, we introduce UAI$^{+}$, as the uncertainty information of the BNN relating to positive class attributions only:

-where $\mathcal{F}_{\epsilon}$ is an operator computing the entry-wise (pixel-wise) probabilities of relevance attributed to particular pixel being less than some small predefined value $\epsilon > 0$.
-All proposed approaches (Intersection, Average, Union and UAI$^+$) are method-agnostic and the resulting LRP-$\epsilon$ and IG explanations are illustrated in Figure \ref{fig:uai_cmnist} for the case of MC Dropout network.
+where $\mathcal{F}_{\epsilon}$ is an operator computing the entry-wise (pixel-wise) probabilities of relevance attributed to a particular pixel being less than some small predefined value $\epsilon > 0$.
+All proposed approaches (Intersection, Average, Union, and UAI$^+$) are method-agnostic, and the resulting LRP-$\epsilon$ and IG explanations are illustrated in Figure \ref{fig:uai_cmnist} for the case of an MC Dropout network.

-As scales of various explanation methods differ, in order to set $\epsilon$ that will threshold significant positive relevances we perform a \textit{group normalization}: we normalize all positive relevances in all sampled attributions $R_i$ by the maximum relevance value:
+As scales of various explanation methods differ, instead of thresholding significant positive relevances by fixing $\epsilon$, we perform a \textit{group normalization}: we normalize all positive relevances in all sampled attributions $R_i$ by the maximum relevance value:

 where $N$ is the number of sampled attributions from the posterior and $d$ is the number of features of the input.
 This way, we can set $\epsilon$ to a small value on the scale of [0,1], such that it will threshold only significant positive relevances.
 In our visualisations, we set $\epsilon = 0.05$ as we empirically observe this value to be the borderline of visual recognition of positive relevances in the attribution map.